 Based on the Baltimore County experiences, the Bureau of Justice Assistance supported similar projects in Tucson, Arizona; Charlotte, North Carolina; and Rochester, New York.
-Expert systems are also underway in Spokane, Washington; Fernandina Beach, California; and Multnomah County, Oregon.
 These projects are in various phases of development, and results are not yet available.

 Judging from the experiences of these projects, expert systems require significant effort to develop.
 Many of the activities are labor intensive and costly in terms of the investigative staff hours needed to develop the systems.
-The following lessons from these projects summarize the major efforts necessary to bring an expert system on line in a police department.24
+The following lessons from these projects summarize the major efforts necessary to bring an expert system on line in a police department.7